Reynolda House, Museum Of American Art, And Gardens

 • General admission: $18 for adults

-• Museum members, children 18 and under, students with valid ID, military personnel with ID: FREE
+• Museum members, children 18 and under, college students with valid ID, military personnel with ID, Forsyth County Library Pass, Museums for All, EBT card holder: FREE

 • Employees of Wake Forest University and Wake Forest Baptist Medical Center with valid ID (plus one guest): FREE